almariscal/learning_codex2/infra/README.md

 ### Triggers and manual runs

-- Automatically runs on pushes to the `main` and `dev` branches.
+- Pushes to the `dev` branch execute a **Terraform plan** and build the Docker artefact without applying changes.
+- Pull requests targeting `main` (and not marked as draft) build the images, apply the Terraform stack and deploy the frontend.
-- Can be triggered manually from the Actions tab with the `workflow_dispatch` event.
-Provide the `environment` input to override the Terraform `environment` variable when needed (defaults to the branch name).
+- From the Actions tab you can start the workflow manually.
+Provide the `environment` input (`dev`, `main`, etc.) and optionally set `action` to `plan` or `apply`.
+If `action` is omitted the workflow will plan for non-production environments and apply automatically for `main`.

 ### Required GitHub secrets